kyrillk/vrchat-group-monitor/readme.md

 # VRChat Permission PSC Generator

-This repository automatically generates a `Permissions.PSC` file for use with the permission package.
+This repository automatically generates a `Permissions.TXT` file for use with the permission package.

 ## Setup